JordanMajd/Lydia/README.md

 Lydia is a thoughtfully created, RESTfully controlled quadruped robot.
 She's fun to play with and easy to build.

-Lydia is made to be simple.
+Lydia is made to be simple and affordable.
 She's 100% 3D printable and is powered by an ESP8266 so any device with WiFi can be used as a controller.

 If you like or are using this project, please give it a :star: for motivation :)